 Ji made it back to his apartment where he was found dead by his roommate on the fourth floor of the City Parks Apartments complex north of USC campus.
 He died from brain swelling and bleeding.

 On July 28, 2014, police arrested five suspects.
 Four of them – Alejandra Guerrero, 16, Alberto Ochoa, 17, Jonathan Del Carmen, 19, and Andrew Garcia, 18 – were charged in connection with the killing.
 A 14-year-old girl was not charged.

 Video from a surveillance camera, presented in court in January 2015, showed the suspects circling the neighborhood to find their target.
 The footage shows Ochoa was the first one to strike Ji with a metal baseball bat.
-Garcia then chases Ji around the corner and strikes him again.
-Guerrero was the third attacker and wields a metal wrench.
+Garcia then chased Ji around the corner and struck him again.
+Guerrero was the third attacker and wielded a metal wrench.
 Del Carmen drove the car behind the three to pick them up after the attack.
 Police arrested the group in Dockweiler Beach, where they attempted to rob a couple.

 Alejandra Guerrero was convicted of first-degree murder in October 2016.
 Jonathan Del Carmen pleaded guilty to second-degree murder in August 2017.
 A third defendant, Andrew Garcia, was convicted of first-degree murder in June 2017.
 He was sentenced in August 2017 to life in prison without the possibility of parole.

 A fourth defendant, Alberto Ochoa, now 21, is awaiting trial.

 Tsai said the judge gave the severest sentence possible, especially since this case involves several minors.